christsven/H.E.A.T/ruleset/H.E.A.T.md

 | ---- | ---- |
 | Quad Bikes | Behave the same as bicycles.
 Move as a wheeled vehicle without on road bonus.
 Can be chosen as an upgrade to a unit if available in unit options. |

-### Weapon Systems
+***

-#### Drones
+### Drones

-##### Introduction
+#### Introduction

 Drones are wireless-controlled air vehicles, from quadrotor helicopters to giant weapon systems.
 They are a very recent development in warfare, used by all sides for reconnaissance, deployment of weapons or other purposes.

-##### Gameplay

 Due to the scale at which H.E.A.T takes place, large autonomous systems like the Heron drone are a tad to ambitious for the time being.

+Currently, the three types of drones are:

-In this chapter we cover small quadrocopter drones, as used for example by irregular forces in Afghanistan or more recently Karabach/Ukraine.
+- small quadrocopter drones, as used for example by irregular forces in Afghanistan or more recently Karabach/Ukraine.
+- RC plane sized UAVs with off-map operators and either fixed wings, rotors or even both
+- loitering munition, or more colloquially known as "suicide drones"

+#### Gameplay

+The gameplay difference is how the actual unit is set up.
+The cheapest option are on-map operators who sit behind a bush somewhere and steer the UAV with a remote.

+Bigger UAS, such as a Threod Systems Stream C fixed wing, are operated off map and behave like a normal unit.
+They will have more heavy-hitting options, but obviously cost more in terms of points.

+##### On-Map Operator

-Drones are steered by an operator who has a wireless connection to the device.
+Small drones are steered by an operator who has a wireless connection to the device.
 As soon as either the drone or the operator is lost, the DOT is considered destroyed.
 In any given round either the operator or his drone acts, just like a spotter and artillery.